-A 31-minute wait for a drug dog was not unreasonable after trooper developed R.S. for narcotics, was denied consent, and acted diligently in pursuit of his investigation.
+A 31-minute wait for a drug dog was not unreasonable after trooper developed reasonable suspicion for narcotics, was denied consent, and acted diligently in pursuit of his investigation.

 Detention of Man With an Axe at 3 A.M.
 Reasonable: